For a complete list of directors whose works are must-watch, click here -

 I am Trisha and this is my son Gablu (b.
 July, 2013 on the streets of Houston).

 Lot of people think that shelter dogs are inferior to purebred dogs.
 That's a myth.

 My son was found as a stray when he was 6 weeks old, his nose was broken and chest was cut - that's nothing unusual for animals on the streets.
-I am grateful that he was located quickly and someone was kind enough to rescue him and his siblings who were taken to a fantastic shelter from where we picked him up.
+I am grateful that someone was kind enough to rescue him and his siblings who were taken to a fantastic shelter from where we picked him up.

 Gablu started going to sets w us where he learned to stay quiet and observe and in fact, he loves watching people act.
-He even knows all the jargons!
+He even knows all the film jargons!

 At 2, he started acting in films and just had his first film A CURRY ON AN AMERICAN PLATE released on Amazon Prime in which he plays Newton, a rescue pup who argues with anyone who he thinks is a threat to his dad (not far-fetched actually).
 His colleagues in the movie are actors Rick Fox and Charlie O'Connell.
 He did such a good job that you would think he is a professional actor.
 And here is Gablu's imdb page that makes me such a proud mom.

 Goes to defy the myth about shelter pups, right?

-The kind of myths that cause deaths of millions of pets around the world, because people would not adopt them and the shelters don't have space to hold them.
+The kind of myths that cause the unnecessary euthanasia of millions of animals around the world, because people would not adopt them and the shelters don't have space to hold them.